Lapland-Robotics/Waypoints/waypoints/scripts/README.md

 ## Scripts for robot (use these in your robot):

+**Note!
+Check FILE paths in the script files and change right path for your robot**

 ### pub_waypoints.py:
 **Script for publish waypoints.
 Waypoints in file waypoints.csv in folder atv_setup/waypoints.**